About Passkeys and Security Keys

 Key Differences Summarized:

-- Convenience: Synced are more convenient; device-bound are less so.
+- Convenience: passkeys are more convenient

 Which is Better?